jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 24-27m at 30tph (+3m)
 * WIM-WAT changing to Northern (West End) at WAT in 25-28m at 12tph (+4m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 28-32m at 27tph (+7m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 29-34m at 12tph (+9m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 32-36m at 12tph (+11m)

 From Wimbledon to Leicester Square (10m better)